omicscodeathon/neurovar/NeuroVar_Shiny_Application/Readme.md

     - Open the application folder (NeurVar_Shiny) using RStudio

-    - set the folder as a working directory
+    - Set the folder as a working directory

+    - Unrar the folder "annotation" in the "internal data" folder.

     - Then open the file named "Run_App.R"